Azure/wordpress-linux-appservice/WordPress/wordpress_azure_cdn.md

 |CDN_ENABLED | true/false     |
 |CDN_ENDPOINT | cdn endpoint url   |

+**Azure CDN is not installed as part of Deployment**

+1. Create Azure CDN resource as described in this [CDN Quickstart](https://learn.microsoft.com/en-us/azure/cdn/cdn-create-new-endpoint).

-If the CDN is not installed as part of your site deployment and would like to enable it now, then navigate to WP-Admin dashboard and modify the settings as described below.
+2. Login to WP-Admin dashboard and modify the settings as described below.

-**Note:** The local cache in W3TC plugin should be purged after the configuration changes.

  From WordPress Admin dashboard, navigate to Performance blade as shown in the below screenshot: